bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 {% include message_box.html type="important" title="Have you exported an app-store .ipa file yet" content=" Make sure that you have exported an app-store .ipa file before starting the deployment procedure to a native marketplace! "%}

-1. modify xcode archive step's input fields to the force options.and upload the app store profile and dist certificate **manually**.
+1. Modify the **Xcode Archive & Export for iOS** Step's input fields to the force options.and upload the app store profile and dist certificate **manually**.
-2. Add the **Deploy to iTunes Connect - Application Loader** Step to your workflow, after the **Xcode Archive & Export for iOS** Step but preferably before the Deploy to Bitrise.io Step.
+2. Add the **Deploy to iTunes Connect - Application Loader** Step to your workflow.

+   Put the Step after the **Xcode Archive & Export for iOS** Step but preferably before the **Deploy to Bitrise.io** Step.
 3. Provide your Apple credentials in the **Deploy to iTunes Connect - Application Loader** Step.

    The Step will need your: